eye-division/kindle-co-ed/_casestudies/childs-creativity.md

 &nbsp;

-## Want To View The Final Report??

-Final public report for this Project

-## Want To Know Outcomes?
+## Outcomes?

-To see an example of an outcomes of the recommendations KindleCo generated for this project, visit: [http://www.cultureshift.org.uk](http://www.cultureshift.org.uk/){: target="link"}
+To see an example of outcomes of the recommendations KindleCo generated for this project, visit: [http://www.cultureshift.org.uk](http://www.cultureshift.org.uk/){: target="link"}